 It’s tempting to work around the clock when your home is your office.
 But, this can be counterproductive.
 Studies suggest overwork can lead to less productivity, worse project outcomes and even adverse health outcomes.

-Finding a proper work-life balance is key when you’re working from home.
-Some tips for maintaining this balance:
+Finding a proper work-life balance is crucial when you’re working from home.
+Here are some tips for maintaining this balance:

-- Making time for exercise or physical movement, if you’re able to
+- Make time for exercise or physical movement, if you’re able to

-- Scheduling breaks on your calendar and taking them
+- Schedule breaks on your calendar and take them

 - Indicate your offline hours in your calendar and chat tools